OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 The [`NMEA.multiplexer`](../NMEA.multiplexer/README.md) is able to read, compute, and broadcast data, also accessible from a REST client.

+> _Note_: We will also demonstrate projects involving and extending the [`RESTNavServer`](../RESTNavServer/README.md), which is itself extending the `NMEA.multiplexer`, adding to it
+> extra features like almanac publication, tide computation, extra REST services and Web Components, etc. See below for more details.

 To work even if no WiFi network is available, the best is probably to have the Raspberry Pi emit its own.
 This is totally feasible, follow the instructions provided [here](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software).